Generic Name: ritonavir (rit OH na vir)

 What should I discuss with my healthcare provider before taking ritonavir?

-There are certain medicines that can cause life-threatening drug interactions with ritonavir, and should not be used at the same time.
+Serious drug interactions can occur when certain medicines are used with ritonavir.
 Your doctor may need to change your treatment plan if you use any of the following drugs:

 sildenafil (Revatio) when used to treat pulmonary arterial hypertension (PAH);